 So if you've got two snubber lines sharing the load, you can only expect half the stretch - which isn't ideal.

-But there are situations where a bridle (like the proprietary version shown here) is essential.
+But there are situations where a bridle is essential.
 Take this cutter for instance...

 The configuration of a catamaran makes a bridle essential...

-A chain hook is the popular option, but I've recently abandoned that approach in favour of a rolling hitch, as it never falls off and is kinder on the chain.
+A chain hook is the popular option, but I've recently abandoned that approach in favour of a rolling hitch, as it never falls off - provided you've tied it the right way round - and is kinder on the chain.